smilingleo/hystrix-demo/README.md

 ## How to start the HystrixDemo application

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean package` to build your application
 1. Start application with `java -jar target/hystrix-demo-server-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

 ## Health Check

 To see your applications health enter url `http://localhost:8081/healthcheck`

 ## Runtime Configuration